 On terms of 1 year or greater, early withdrawal penalty is 180 days of dividends earned.

-Thank you to DA reader, thowellIII, for his Forum post about this deal.
+Thanks to DA reader, Carpline, for his Forum post about the 3-year Share Certificate.

-Headquartered in Parsippany, New Jersey, Garden Savings Federal Credit Union’s field of membership (FOM) is wide and varied, with ways for almost any U.S. citizen to join.
+Headquartered in Parsippany, New Jersey, Garden Savings Federal Credit Union’s field of membership (FOM) provides almost any U.S. citizen or resident alien, 18 years or older, with a way to join.

 Easy Membership – Members of the American Consumer Council (ACC) are eligible to join Garden Savings FCU.

 Residency – Individuals who live, work, worship, attend school, volunteer, or regularly conduct business in the New Jersey cities of Elizabeth, Newark, or Jersey City qualify for membership.